aledipa/Free-GPT4-WEB-API/README.md

 FreeGPT4-WEB-API uses the Flask and EdgeGPT libraries.
 Flask is a micro web framework for Python that allows you to easily create web applications.
 EdgeGPT is a library that provides an interface to the Bing's GPT-4, credits to [A. Cheong's EdgeGPT](https://github.com/acheong08/EdgeGPT).

+## Notes

+The demo server may be overloaded and not always work as expected.